Poperinghe/Compendium/Personal/Daedalus Arch Config/Emacs Snippets.md

 ## Vanilla Tweaks

 Modifications that work out of the box without any packages.
 While their functionality is limited these changes are guaranteed to work even when regenerating a config without internet access.
-All the functions and variables used here are built into Emacs.
+Most of the functions and variables used here are built into Emacs.

 ### Essential